Pit bull terrier chews off own leg in fight for survival - NewsBreak

 Animal cruelty charges have since been filed against the person responsible for her care.

 Because Bella demonstrated resource-guarding behaviors around her food during temperament tests, the shelter sought out a more long-term solution for her that could help her and provide her the support she needs to thrive in a home.
-Additionally, the shelter where Bella was lodged tends to refrain from adopting out animal cruelty cases to homes in the local community.Can my pets get COVID?
+Additionally, the shelter where Bella was lodged tends to refrain from adopting out animal cruelty cases to homes in the local community.Can my pet get COVID?
+Should it get a vaccine?
+The Utah Humane Society explains:

 Bella was first noticed by an employee at Best Friends after an article about her ran in People .
 She was selected for admission to Best Friends Animal Sanctuary in November 2021.
 After filing through Bella’s history, behavior observations, and medical records, the staff at Best Friends felt that they could provide the care and attention she needs.